mikeflynn/conversations-plus/README.md

 ## Questions, Comments, etc...
 You can leave a GitHub issue or pull request of course, but for direct questions I'm [@mikeflynn_](https://twitter.com/mikeflyn_) on Twitter.

+## Security Issues

+Q: If I turn this on will the NSA be recording everything I say?

+A: Yes.
+Especially if you mention any known terrorist keywords like "Coolio".